uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 The following steps will guide you to install Globus Connect Personal (GCP) on your computer running MacOS.

 1. Navigate to the [Globus Connect Personal official page](https://www.globus.org/globus-connect-personal) and scroll down to find the GCP MacOS version.
 Click on the "INSTALL NOW" button in the red box in the image below to be taken to the official installation instructions and download link for GCP for MacOS.
+The "INSTALL NOW" button is located below the text "Globus Connect Personal for Mac".

     ![Globus Connect Personal official page showing operating system options with links.
 MacOS is the left of the three.](./images/gg-gcp-install/mac/001-select.png)

-1. Click the `Download Globus Connect Personal` link on the instructions page, as shown below.
+1. Click the "Download Globus Connect Personal" link on the instructions page, as shown below.
 This will redirect you to the GCP for MacOS installer.

     ![Globus Connect Personal for MacOS official instructions page with link to download GCP for MacOS.](./images/gg-gcp-install/mac/002-instructions.png)